Flux-switching Floquet engineering: Theory

 Given that there are two quasienergy bands in the principal zone for the $-1/2 \rightarrow 1/2$ drive it is possible to derive an expression for the Chern numbers analytically.
 One finds after an explicit evaluation (see Appendix~\ref{app:chern-derivation}) that the Chern number of the ``bottom'' band in the principal Floquet zone reduces to the simple form when the gaps at 0 and $\pi/T$ are open

 Equation~\eqref{eq:Chern_sign_rule} agrees with the results plotted in Fig. \ref{fig:Ribbon_pi_pi} by employing Eq. \eqref{eq:WminusWisC}.
 For $T_1 = 0.2$ and $1.4 \lessapprox T_2 < 2$ $W_0 - W_\pi = C_b = 1$, whereas for the anomalous window where $T_2 \sim 3$ we have that $W_0 - W_\pi = C_b = -1$.
 When $T_1 = T_2$, or when $t' = 0$, the drive is invariant under time reversal symmetry and the bands never separate from one another.
+Furthermore, from Eq. \eqref{eq:cosTheta}, the gap at 0 is closed when $\cos{\Theta(\mathbf{k})} = +1$ for at least one point in the RBZ, and the gap at $\pi/T$ is closed when $\cos{\Theta(\mathbf{k})} = -1$ for at least one point in the RBZ.
+Thus, the Chern numbers of both bands are well defined iff $\cos{\Theta(\mathbf{k})} \neq \pm1$.
 The full Chern phase diagram is plotted in Fig. \ref{fig:Chern_pi_pi}.
 We note that the flipped topological phases occupy larger regions in $T_1 - T_2$ space when the NNN hopping is increased relative to the NN hopping, i.e. when $\tilde{t}$ is increased; and, in fact, for $\tilde{t} < 0.25$ the flipped Chern phase cannot be realized at all.